If you’re handing over regular or lump sums to your children to give them a financial boost, you want to beware of the taxman.

 How much money can I gift in lump sums?

 You don’t want your children to face an unexpected inheritance tax bill because of money you’ve handed over during your lifetime.

 However, each of us has an annual inheritance tax gift allowance.
 This enables you to give some money away each year to your children without needing to worry about inheritance tax.
-The annual allowance for 2014/15 is £3,000 per person.
+The annual allowance is £3,000 per person.

 Remember this is your personal allowance, so you cannot give each of your children £3,000 each.
 You would need to split it among your children, if you’re giving money to more than one.

 If you haven't used last year’s annual allowance, you can carry this forward.
 So you could give £6,000 in a year to your child and avoid IHT problems – or up to £12,000 if both parents want to give money and haven’t already used their allowances.